-The board has separated the role of Chairman of the Board of Directors and Chief Executive Officer ("CEO") since March 2015.
-Our board of directors does not have a set policy with respect to the separation of the offices of the Chairman and CEO, as the board believes it is in the best interests of the Company to make that determination based on the position and direction of the Company and the membership of the board.
-Mr. Anderson is currently the Chairman and Served as the Executive Chairman from March 2017 through March 2018 and non-executive Chairman from April 2016 through March 2017.
-Prior to that, Mr. Anderson was the Chairman and CEO from January 2012 through his retirement as CEO in March 2015, at which time he became Executive Chairman of our board of directors in order to provide for an orderly transition of the CEO role to his successor, Jason Mazzola.
-In April 2016, Mr. Anderson transitioned from Executive Chairman to non-executive Chairman of our board of directors.
-Upon Mr. Mazzola's resignation in March 2017, Mr. Anderson resumed his role as Executive Chairman in order to assist Mr. Smith in his role as Acting CEO.
-In March 2018, when Mr. Smith was named President and CEO, Mr. Anderson transitioned back to non-executive Chairman of the Board.
+The board has separated the role of Chairman of the board of directors and Chief Executive Officer ("CEO") since March 2015.
+Our board of directors does not have a set policy with respect to the separation of the offices of the Chairman and CEO, as the board believes it is in the best interests of the Company to make that determination based on the position and direction of the Company and the membership of the board of directors.
+Mr. Lupo is currently the Chairman and has served as the Chairman since June 2018.
+Since Mr. Lupo is not standing for re-election at the 2019 annual meeting, the board of directors has chosen Brian P. Carney to serve as the Chairman effective as of the conclusion of the 2019 annual meeting.